willianathompson/azure-network-protocols/README.md

 <h4>Traffic Inspection and Analysis with Wireshark</h4>

 ![image](https://github.com/user-attachments/assets/8d8bd0b7-a83e-42c7-ad7b-827306af09af)

+Download Wireshark to observe the network traffic between the Windows 10 and Ubuntu Server VMs.

 ![image](https://github.com/user-attachments/assets/890654e2-2947-41c4-ada9-61fb7d2f723c)

 </p>
 <p>
-Wireshark was downloaded to watch and analyze the network traffic between the Windows 10 and Ubuntu Server VMs.
-Traffic was sent between the VMs to check if the connection was working and if the security settings were set up properly.
-RDP was used to connect to the Windows 10 VM from the Ubuntu VM.
+Use RDP to connect to the Windows 10 VM from the Ubuntu VM.
+Open Wireshark to monitor the traffic between the VMs.

 </p>
 <br />